DanicMa/TheBeerCounter/README.md

 ### Future improvements
 + Showing a graph of consumption over time
-+ Showing "consumption speed" based on the duration and the number of items
++ Showing "consumption speed" based on time difference between count incrementing
-+ Calculating the total cost of the tab based on the prices of the items
++ Calculating the total cost of the tab based on the prices of items
 + Calculating blood alcohol level based on the drinks and user's weight

 ## Implementation